acasi-ctf/ctf/sprint-reports/Sprint 4.md

 implementation (while also being much cleaner and easier to maintain), is a multi-sprint goal to achieve.
 Next sprint, we will continue working on this and hope to have it completed by then.
 These subtasks are being tracked in [issue #100](https://github.com/acasi-ctf/ctf/issues/100).

+Due to our sponsor changing the scope of the project, the UI theme and color schema are being blocked.
+The scope of the new project requires that our theme and color scheme match that of the overall site that is being branded Cyber Literacy for All.
+Our original project is 1/3 of the new scope, but we are waiting on contractors hired by our sponsor to be selected and to give us a design document to work with.

 ## Completed Issues / User Stories
 |Issue URL | Before/After Video URL|